arkany/blog/portfolio.md

   - thumb: wearwhere.jpg
     full: wearwhere.png
-    label: Label 7
+    label: WearWhere
-    description: An Agitprop mobile app where people could select from their favorite brands, only to discover the horrible working conditions of the workers of their favorite clothes.
+    description: An agitprop mobile web app where people could select from their favorite brands, only to discover the horrible working conditions of the workers of their favorite clothes.
 The hope is people who used the app would reconsider the value of their clothes if they knew the people making the shirts cannot afford the very shirts they make.

   - thumb: ordrin.jpg
     <!-- full: ordr/ordr-0.jpg -->